Beau Desert Golf Club

 In 1931, the leasehold for the golf course was up for auction.
-The club agreed to bid no more than £2500 to acquire the lease.
+Beau Desert Golf Club agreed to bid no more than £2500 to acquire the lease.
 Two members were appointed to bid on behalf of the club and after a hearty lunch and slightly inebriated, they bid each other up to the tune of £4000.

 Golf Course Review

 Beau Desert Golf Club is located in the Cannock Chase Area of Outstanding Natural Beauty (AONB).
 On the outskirts of Cannock between Lichfield and Stafford, it is a stone's throw from Birmingham just off the M6.
 The course is known by its members as The Beautiful Wilderness - as you approach the club you can appreciate exactly why.

 In 1911, Herbert Fowler was commissioned to construct the first 9 holes which would become Beau Desert Golf Club.
 Lord Anglesey commissioned the work here and Bull Bay Golf Club.
 Golf Illustrated, in November 1912, commented that 9 holes then existed and 9 more were planned.
 By 1914, the complete set of 18 holes had been completed.
 Just a few years later he would travel to America and then partner with JF Abercromby, Tom Simpson, and Arthur Croome.